Zediocre/Akash-Pkt-Mining-Guide/README.md

 ## Akashlytics and Kepler

  - Download and install [this](https://www.akashlytics.com/deploy) tool.
- - Use kepler wallet and Load it with Akash crypto.
+ - Open kepler wallet and Deposit Akash inside.
- - Send over some AKT ( 15 Recomended ).
+ - Send Over AKT ( 15 Recomended ).
- - Create a certificate near the top right corner.

-## Deploying
+## Deploying On Akash

  - Copy the contents from [this](https://github.com/ovrclk/pkt-miner/blob/main/deploy.yaml) file.
  - In the tool, go to `Deployments` > `Create Deployment`.